housewife

 Etymology

 From Middle English houswyf, housewif, huswijf, equivalent to house + wife; a doublet of hussy, which it was long-distinguished with and displaced due to gradual negative connotation (see Online Etymology Dictionary entry).
-Cognate literally with rare German Hausweib.
+Cognate with German Hausweib.

 Pronunciation